-often manifests in the 1st several mo of life as diarrhea, often with steatorrhea and poor weight gain
+➤often manifests in the 1st several mo of life as diarrhea, often with steatorrhea and poor weight gain

-- > Symptoms: protracted diarrhea, vomiting in up to 65% of cases, failure to thrive, abdominal distention, early satiety and malabsorption. - Anemia, edema, and hypoproteinemia occur occasionally. - Cow's milk sensitivity is the most common cause of FPE in young infants, - > but it has also been associated with sensitivity to soy, egg, wheat, rice, chicken, and fish in older children. - Celiac disease, the most severe form of FPE,
+- ➤ Symptoms: protracted diarrhea, vomiting in up to 65% of cases, failure to thrive, abdominal distention, early satiety and malabsorption. - Anemia, edema, and hypoproteinemia occur occasionally. - ➤ Cow's milk sensitivity is the most common cause of FPE in young infants, - rice, chicken, and fish in older children. - > Celiac disease, the most severe form of FPE,